Swiggy/mockoon/README.md

 ## What is it?

 Mockoon is a free and open source local server/API mocking tool built with Electron and can be used on Windows, Linux and MacOS.
-You can download it here: [mockoon.com](https://mockoon.com)

 ![screenshot](https://mockoon.com/assets/images/screenshot_repo.jpg)

-Feel free to test it and give some feedback!
+## Difference from mockoon/mockoon?
+1. Support for an alternate mock response for the route.
+Mock response comes in the circular fashion (1->2->3->1..).
+2. Search for route in the environment.
+3. Upload environment using Charles session JSON file.

 ## Download

 You can get Mockoon [latest release](https://github.com/mockoon/mockoon/releases/latest) directly from this repository or on the official [website](https://mockoon.com/#download).
 Mockoon is also available through Homebrew `brew cask install mockoon` or Chocolatey `choco install mockoon`.